Constraints on Genesis Cosmology from the Smeared Null Energy Condition: The SNEC conjecture

 as long as the semi-classical Einstein equation $G_{\mu\nu}=M_{\text{P}}^{-2}\langle \Psi | \hat{T}_{\mu \nu} | \Psi \rangle$ remains valid.
 For a spatially-flat FLRW universe, the line element is $\d s^2 = -\d t^2 + a(t)^2 \d \vec{x}^2$, which gives $R_{\mu \nu} k^{\mu} k^{\nu} = - 2{\dot{H}}/{a^2}$.
 According to Eq. (\ref{eq:251204-1}), the SNEC conjecture (\ref{eq:SNECR}) can be rewritten as

 where $t_\mathrm{s}$ and $t_\mathrm{e}$ denote the beginning and the end of the cosmic interval we are interested in, respectively.
 Here, we have already used $\d\lambda=a \d t$.
+It is interesting to note that the secular growth of $\langle T_{\mu\nu}k^\mu k^\nu\rangle \approx -\frac{4}{3}\frac{\lambda H^4}{(4\pi)^4}\ln a(t)$ for a massless, minimally coupled scalar with quartic self-interaction on a non-dynamical de Sitter background (as computed in \cite{Kahya:2009sz} with appropriate initial state corrections) respects the SNEC, even though it violates the classical NEC (see the Appendix. \ref{Sec:app1} for details).
 In the following, (\ref{eq:SNECdt}) serves as the master condition for examining the Genesis scenario.

-\section{Genesis Cosmology}
+\section{Genesis cosmology}

 In this section, we briefly introduce the Genesis scenario and clarify the specific models we consider.